An Innovative Ceramics Program Giving Veterans an Outlet for Creativity

 “When we’re talking about ceramics, we touch on chemistry, geology, anthropology, and a lot of other areas of study.
 This may be a way for these students to find their calling and career path …”

-Dilley tells students to come as they are.
-“Everyone can do ceramics.
+Dilley says: “Everyone can do ceramics.
 It is fun, relaxing, and enjoyable – a great social activity.”

 Ceramics can help improve fine motor skills and concentration.
 In addition, problem solving and creativity are natural outgrowths of working with earth materials.

-Dilley sees the program as a bridge to academic success, especially for those who are not yet ready to take traditional classes, as well as for students enrolled in regular academic courses.
+The Veteran's Art Project is a bridge to academic success, especially for those who are not yet ready to take traditional classes.
+Students enrolled in regular academic courses can also benefit from ceramics classes.
 As an activity, ceramics leads to a deeper understanding of the materials, processes, and opportunities a college education offers.